 That editorial choice also makes her books harder to flatten.
 The women in her reporting are not exemplary because they are pure or because they stand in for a slogan.
 They matter because they are doing work under pressure, often in systems built to ignore them.

-Her real subject is agency under coercion
+Her deeper subject is agency under coercion

 That attention gives her reporting moral force without making it sentimental.
 She is not writing as if courage solves structural violence.
 She is writing as if courage becomes visible most clearly when structural violence is already present.